HadesXD/phoneBook-vs/README.md

 # Phone Book App - Visual Studio 2015
-A simple WinForms app that I made for High School.
+A simple WinForms app that I made for my High School subject.
 You can add people and it stores the information, you can also edit and remove the users.

 <ul>
   <li><b>Date:</b> March 2016</li>